gugarosa/brainy/README.md

 We believe that everything has to be easy.
 Not tricky or daunting, Brainy will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.

+Remember that you need to adjust `config.ini.example` according to your needs and to make sure that `docker` or `docker-compose` are installed and accessible from the command line.

 ### Docker

+First of all, you need to build the container's image, as follows:

 ```
 docker build --tag brainy .
 ```

+After building it, it is now possible to run with the following command:

 ```
 docker run -p 8080:8080 --name brainy brainy:latest